The Australasian College of Paramedicine Professional practice programs

 Professional practice programs

-The College’s professional practice programs have been designed to offer paramedics continuous training and professional development throughout their careers.
+The College’s Professional practice programs have been designed to offer paramedics continuous training and professional development throughout their careers.

-The Professional programs suite of Programs include:
+The Professional practice suite of programs include:

 Pre-employment Program